User25514/Santi-Logger/README.md

 ## What does the bot do?
 The VR-Cat bot mirrors your group's audit log, posting it within your Discord server so that your staff can apply evidence and tags to each interaction.
 The bot also serves to give insight into your group, such as generating Instance, group members and moderation analytics.
+# Automatic audit logging:
+VRCat spawns channels that can be used to record kicks, bans, unbans, warns, joins, and leaves in forum channels.
+This allows group staff members to tag each interaction, and add evidence that the files are not downloaded but based on Discord's file lifetime.
+Posts will auto-archive after the set time that your group has established, for example, kicks will be automatically archived after 72 hours.

 # Commands:
 ## `/ban`